 Vigorous Seedlings Depend On You

 Crown (nodal) roots develop above the seed in grass crops such as corn and wheat, and must grow through the furrow sidewall to establish.
 These nodal roots are critical to crop growth and yield.
 This is a photo of a young corn plant, showing typical development of nodal roots that have met minimal restrictions during their growth.
-Eventually about 5 more sets of nodal roots develop in a series slightly above this first set.
+Eventually about five more sets of nodal roots develop in a series slightly above this first set.

 The nodal root system goes on to become the major supplier (by far) of water and nutrients to the corn plant (or other grass crop).
 The dotted line shows the location of the soil surface and the original seed furrow created by the planter’s double-disc openers.
 The mere act of prying open this furrow in a moist soil will create compaction and smearing of the sidewall, which if left intact will impede root development—when encountering this sudden density change, the elongating tips of the nodal roots will take the less restrictive path of growing lengthwise along the furrow.
 This will ultimately decrease the total volume of soil explored by the roots.
 If clayey soils are planted wet and then followed by dry weather, the sidewalls bake into impenetrable bricks and the nodal root system will be seriously deformed and stunted.
 For these reasons, it is highly important to break apart the sidewall with a spoked closing wheel configuration, ideally one that 1) consistently fills the furrow with a uniform depth and density of soil, 2) does not further compress the sidewalls, and 3) does not disturb seed placement.
 Note that some closing wheel configurations also do the seed-to-soil contact, while others rely on a separate mechanism to perform that function (such as a Keeton or ‘seed-lock’ wheel).